phillydotnet/HandsOnLabs/2018/09/README.md

 *Read more about First-Time Git Setup at the official documentation: https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup*

 ## Create a new repository
 * Go to an empty folder where you would be comfortable having a project.
-For example, this lab will use C:\source\githol
+For example, this lab will use C:\source\gitpdn

 * Type `git init` in the empty folder